themesdefrance/Cocorico-Social/readme.txt

 Cocorico Social lets you add social share buttons (Facebook, Twitter, Google+ and LinkedIn for now) before and after single post content.

-You can choose buttons location, the networks to show and their format (text & icon, icon only or text only).
+You can choose buttons location, the networks to show their order and their format (text & icon, icon only or text only).

 This plugin use the new Cocorico framework from the guys at [Themes de France](https://www.themesdefrance.fr/).
 You can find it [here on Github](https://github.com/y-lohse/Cocorico).